IABTechLab/uid2docs/README.md

 ## Introduction

-Unified ID 2.0 (UID2) is a deterministic identifier based on personally identifiable information (PII), such as email address or phone number.
-Built as an open-source, standalone solution with its own unique namespace, UID2 offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

-The goal of UID2 is to provide a collaborative framework and enable deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
-UID2 enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
+UID2 is a collaborative framework which enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
+The UID2 framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
+Built as an open-source, standalone solution with its own unique namespace, the framework offers the user transparency and privacy controls to meet the market requirements outside Europe and the UK.

+>NOTE: The term UID2 can refer to the framework and an actual identifier or identity.
+Idendifiers are part of the UID2 framework [infrastructure](#uid2-infrastructure) and in turn has [two types](#uid2-identifier-types) (raw UID2s and UID2 tokens).
+Unless otherwise indicated, this page provides an overview of the UID2 framework, while most of the API documentation is about generating and using UID2 tokens.

 ### Guiding Principles

+The UID2 framework has the following open market principles as its foundation:

 - **First-party relationships**: UID2 enables advertisers to easily activate their first-party data on publisher websites across the open internet.